MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-put-away-production-output.md

 2. On the production order that is ready for put-away, choose the **Create Inbound Whse.
 Request** action.

 > [!NOTE]
->  You can also create the inbound warehouse request by selecting the **Create Inbound Request** check box when you refresh the production order.
+> You can also create the inbound warehouse request by choosing the **Create Inbound Request** field when you refresh the production order.
 For more information, see [Refresh or Replan Production Orders](production-how-to-replan-refresh-production-orders.md).

 ### To put output away with an inventory put-away
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Inventory Put-away**, and then choose the related link.